intento/intento-api/usage.md

 ### Specify a date/time range

-This example shows how to specify a particular date-time range: 10 items from a particular moment (datetime stamp in seconds, UTC timezone, check out [timezone converter](https://www.epochconverter.com/)).
+This example shows how to set a particular date-time range: 10 items from a specific moment (datetime stamp in seconds, UTC timezone, check out [timezone converter](https://www.epochconverter.com/)).

 ```sh
 curl -XPOST -H 'apikey: YOUR_API_KEY' 'https://api.inten.to/usage/intento' -d {